Zebra murders: 1974

-The killings resumed on January 28, 1974, with five more shootings; four were fatal.
+The killings resumed on January 28, 1974, with five more shootings, four of which were fatal.
 Tana Smith, 32, was shot on the sidewalk, only six blocks from her home.
 Ten minutes later, and eight blocks away, Vincent Wollin, 69, was shot twice in the back while digging through trash cans for items to repair and sell to supplement his Social Security checks.
 He died just a few feet from his home, where friends were waiting for him to arrive to celebrate his birthday.
-John Bambic, 87, a man known for his funny hats, was shot twice in the back, just an hour later, and died immediately.
+Just an hour later, John Bambic, 87, a man known for his funny hats, was shot twice in the back, and died immediately.
 Jane Holly, 45, was doing her laundry when a gunman ran through the door of the laundromat and shot her twice in the back.
 She died just before she could celebrate her 25th wedding anniversary.
 Minutes later, Roxanne McMillan, 23, survived being shot twice, as she was removing clothing from her car, by the same man who had just greeted her on the street.

 On April 1, 1974, Tom Rainwater, 19, and Linda Story, 21, both Salvation Army cadets, were shot while on their way to grab something to eat at a restaurant.
 Only Story survived the attack.

 On April 14, 1974, Terry White, 15, who was waiting for a bus, and Ward Anderson, 18, who was hitchhiking just a few feet away, were each shot twice.
 Both teenagers survived.

 On April 16, 1974, Nelson Shields IV, 23, was making room in a friend's car for a rug he had just purchased when he was shot in the back three times.
 He died grasping a lacrosse stick.